Hiram A. Haverstick Farmstead

-Hiram A. Haverstick Farmstead is a historic home located at Indianapolis, Marion County, Indiana.
-It was built about 1879, and is a two-story, five bay, Italianate style stone dwelling faced in brick.
+Hiram A. Haverstick Farmstead is a historic home located at Indianapolis, Indiana.
+It was built about 1879, and is a two-story, five-bay, Italianate style stone dwelling faced in brick.
 It is nearly square and has a summer kitchen attached by an enclosed breezeway.
 It has a low-pitched hipped roof with wide eaves supported by ornate wooden brackets and an ornate one-bay front porch.

 It was added to the National Register of Historic Places in 1985.